oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 ## 3) Create a shell command similar to my shell command here: https://github.com/oernster/3D-printing-info/blob/main/printers/voronTrident350/print_start.sh

+NOTE: aplay and alsamixer are not required for bookworm distros of raspbian.

 This pre-supposes that you have a print_start.wav file.
 It also assumes you have aplay installed which if not on your variant of raspbian you can install with: sudo apt install aplay